sakshibadoni21/Bank-Analytics-Dashboard/README.md

 ## Loan Purpose:
 "Top 5 Purpose By Loan Amount" indicates loans primarily for debt consolidation, followed by credit card payments, home improvement, major purchase, and small business.

+## Conclusion

+The Bank Analytics Dashboard offers a detailed snapshot of the loan portfolio, emphasizing growth in low-risk loans and highlighting key markets in California and Texas.
+While the dashboard successfully incorporates verification status and customer demographics, it falls short in addressing critical risk factors such as default rates and detailed loan purpose analysis.
+To strengthen risk management, it is essential to refine the dashboard by integrating these missing elements and conducting a more in-depth examination of customer data and loan performance.
+Overall, the dashboard serves as a valuable tool with room for improvement in risk assessment and strategic planning.